-Welcome to the Economics Department of University of California, Merced.
+Welcome to the Economics & Business Management Department of University of California, Merced.

 Since opening its doors in 2003, UC Merced has built an active and vibrant Economics Department that excels at teaching and conducting research relevant to issues that face our societies today.